-Pradaxa tied for first place as the drug most linked to adverse event reports filed with the FDA in 2011.
-This shows it ranks among the highest risk of all drug treatments, reported QuarterWatch, a non-profit drug monitoring organization.
-The FDA received reports of 3,781 serious, harmful events in 2011, as well as 542 deaths in the U.S. alone.
+Pradaxa tied for first place as the drug most linked to adverse event reports filed with the FDA in 2011, showing that it ranks among the highest risk of all drug treatments, reported QuarterWatch, a non-profit drug monitoring organization.
+Then, the FDA received reports of 7,387 serious, harmful events in 2012, as well as 1,158 deaths in the U.S. alone.
 Among the reports of hemorrhage, acute renal (kidney) failure and stroke, Pradaxa surpassed all other drugs.

 - May 2012: The European Medicines Agency acknowledges fatal bleedings with Pradaxa and encourages clearer guidance for usage.